-- i.
-The committee approved the request from the BPS Committee that students in the Bachelor of Professional Studies program be allowed to substitute PFST 301, 302, and 303 for HMXP 102 and CRTW 201.
-For supporting documents, please see Appendix 2. - ii.
 The committee received revised Constitution requirements and requested that further changes be made.
-We are waiting to hear back from the working group on our suggested revisions.
-(This matter will be taken up at the April 20, 2018 meeting of Academic Council.) - iii.
-The committee approved the suggestions from the Oral Communications working group (See Appendix 3). - iv.
-The committee reviewed the Cultural Events Committee Report (See Appendix 4).
+They are waiting to hear back from the working group on the suggested revisions.
+(This matter will be taken up at the April 20, 2018 meeting of Academic Council.)